programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 {% include figure.html filename="en-tr-linked-open-data-wikidata-03.png" alt="Item for the journal ‘Programming Historian’ with its label and Q identifier." caption="Figure 3.
 Example of a Wikidata identifier: the Q number for the journal 'Programming Historian’." %}

 Labels in Wikidata can be ambiguous.
-For instance, 'San Martín' could refer to a person, a city, an island, or a region in Peru.
-Identifiers, however, are universally applicable and eliminate the need for language-specific identifiers.
-This feature enhances machine readability and enables bots to efficiently edit Wikidata.
+For instance, ‘San Martín’ could refer to a person, a city, an island, or a region in Peru.
+Identifiers, however, are unique and language-independent, eliminating the need for language-specific identifiers.
+This feature enhances machine readability and enables bots to efficiently identify and edit Wikidata items.

 Following the label and identifier, each item includes a short description, which provides additional details to help distinguish it from other potentially similar items.
 This description is key to understanding the item's context.